toddm92/aws/scripts/shell/ebs-snapshot/README.md

 ### Automated EBS Volume Snapshots

 <p>
-This BASH script will automatically create a snapshot of EBS volumes mathcing a TAG key/value pair.
+This BASH script will create a snapshot of EBS volumes mathcing a specific TAG key/value pair.
 It will look for snapshots older than a retention period/date and remove them.

 <p>